Regional Chief Marlene Poitras

 Alberta Agriculture and Rural Development/Alberta Bio Material Development Centre: Program lead- facilitating development of biomaterial industry in Alberta; agriculture industry development, regional cluster development, business development coaching, investment attraction, fund and investment networks, member of National Bio Products Committee, Alberta Bio Economy Team, Economic Developers Alberta and Alberta Chapter-Canada Green Building Council

-VP Government and Stakeholder Relations, Canopy Growth
+Director, Government & Stakeholder Relations, Federal & Ontario, Canopy Growth

 Chief Corporate Officer, Aurora Cannabis